PrettyAX/Interactive-Lab-Hub/Lab 5/README.md

 3. Read about [OpenCV](https://opencv.org/about/),[Pytorch](https://pytorch.org/), [MediaPipe](https://mediapipe.dev/), and [TeachableMachines](https://teachablemachine.withgoogle.com/).
 4. Read Belloti, et al.'s [Making Sense of Sensing Systems: Five Questions for Designers and Researchers](https://www.cc.gatech.edu/~keith/pubs/chi2002-sensing.pdf).

-### For the lab, you will need:
-1. Pull the new Github Repo
-1. Raspberry Pi
-1. Webcam

 ### Deliverables for this lab are:
 1. Show pictures, videos of the "sense-making" algorithms you tried.
-1. Show a video of how you embed one of these algorithms into your observant system.
+2. Show a video of how you embed one of these algorithms into your observant system.
-1. Test, characterize your interactive device.
+3. Test, characterize your interactive device.
 Show faults in the detection and how the system handled it.

 ## Overview
 Building upon the paper-airplane metaphor (we're understanding the material of machine learning for design), here are the four sections of the lab activity: